edward2550/GitHubFinder/README.md

 # Github Finder
-React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management
+A react app which utilizes the Github API to search for Github users and display their profile along with their public repos.

 # Getting Started with Create React App